 The 1933 Ukrainian famine killed as many as 2.6 million people out of a population of 32 million.
 Historians offer three main explanations: weather, economic policies, genocide.
 This paper documents that (1) available data do not support weather as the main explanation: 1931 and 1932 weather predicts harvest roughly equal to the 1924–1929 average; weather explains up to 8.1% of excess deaths.
 (2) Policies (collectivization of agriculture and the lack of favored industries) significantly increased famine mortality; collectivization explains up to 52% of excess deaths.
 (3) There is some evidence that ethnic Ukrainians and Germans were discriminated against.

-The Soviet Great Famine, 1932–33, with Andrei Markevich and Nancy Qian (PDF)
+The Political Economic Causes of the Soviet Great Famine, 1932–33, with Andrei Markevich and Nancy Qian (PDF)

 Economic Consequences of the 1933 Soviet Famine